japottatwee/japottatwee/README.md

 - 📫 How to reach me japottatweet97@gmail.com

 <!---
-japottatwee/japottatweet is a ✨ special ✨ repository because its `README.md` (Japottatweet) appears on your GitHub profile.
+japottatwee/japottatweet is a ✨ special ✨ repository because its `README.md` (Japottatwee) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->